 After graduating in Veterinary Medicine in my home country at the University of Pisa, Italy, I decided to pursue a career in sustainable rural development.
-I have worked in developing countries and I am a keen traveler, valuing cultural knowledge in various rural settings.
+I have worked in developing countries and I am a keen traveller, valuing cultural knowledge in various rural settings.

 My main interests are the environmental impact of livestock farming and the social barriers to the development of sustainable rural livelihoods.
-In fact, my involvement in community action in Latin America and the United Kingdom highlights the importance of facilitating knowledge exchange and participatory activities to build social and cultural capital, in order to address the issues of climate change and sustainable agricultural systems.
+My involvement in community engagement projects in Latin America and the United Kingdom highlighted the importance of facilitating knowledge exchange and participatory activities to build social and cultural capital, in order to address the issues of climate change and sustainable agricultural systems.

 What I am up to at the moment